NikosAlexandris/i.landsat.import/README.md

 Multiple scenes are imported in individual Mapsets.
 That is bands of one scene, are imported in one indepenendet Mapset.
 If requested, all scenes are imported in one single Mapset. [flag `-1` and option `mapset`].
 For the latter, band names are prefixed with each scene's unique identifier.
-This eases off building time series via GRASS' temporal `t.`-modules.
+This may ease off building time series via GRASS' temporal `t.`-modules.

 The module has got some handy skills to count the number of scenes inside a given `pool` directory [flag `-n`], list basic metadata and bands that pertain